-DOING BUSINESS IN CHAD
+DOING BUSINESS IN CHAD IN 2017

 Since 2003, Healy Consultants Group PLC has assisted our Clients with starting their business in Chad.
 Our services include i) Chad business registration ii) government license registration iii) corporate bank account opening services in Chad and abroad iv) employee recruitment v) visa strategies and vi) office rental solutions in Chad.

 Press the link headings below to read detailed, relevant, up to date information.

 Advantages and Disadvantages

 - It is possible to register a company in Chad with only i) one shareholder ii) one director and iii) a paid-up capital of US$1,260 (CFA 1 million).
 Our Clients are not required to travel for Chad business formation and corporate bank account opening procedures;

 - Foreigners forming a business in Chad are eligible to up to three years of tax holidays since the adoption of the National Investment Charter of 2008.